-- 1) Exclusion or Divisional Fencing: Stream access control with fencing involves excluding a strip of land with fencing along the stream corridor to provide protection from livestock.
+1) Pasture Fencing: Stream access control with fencing involves excluding a strip of land with fencing along the stream corridor to provide protection from livestock.
 The fenced areas may be planted with trees or grass, or left to natural plant succession, and can be of various widths.
 This BMP excludes animals from streams.
-It incorporates both alternative watering and installation of fencing that eliminates livestock access to narrow strips of land along stream. - 2) Agriculture Waste Management Systems: Practices designed for proper handling, storage, and utilization of wastes generated from confined animal operations. - 3) Barnyard Runoff Containment: Includes the installation of practices to control runoff from barnyard areas.
+It incorporates both alternative watering and installation of fencing that eliminates livestock access to narrow strips of land along stream.

+- 2) Alternative Waste Management Systems: Practices designed for proper handling, storage, and utilization of wastes generated from confined animal operations. - 3) Barnyard Runoff Containment: Includes the installation of practices to control runoff from barnyard areas.
 This includes practices such as roof runoff control, diversion of clean water from entering the barnyard and control of runoff from barnyard areas. - 4) Composters: A physical structure and process for disposing of deceased animals.
 Composted material is combined with poultry litter and land applied using nutrient management plan recommendations.
 Mortality composters involve composting routine mortality in a designed, on-farm facility, with subsequent land application of the compost.
 This prevents the necessity to bury dead animals that could result in nutrient leachate, or rendering of dead animals for processing into animal feeds or incineration.
 Mortality composting can be, and is, applied to various species including poultry, swine and dairy calves. - 5) Pasture Alternative Watering/Watering Facility: This BMP requires the use of alternative drinking water sources away from streams to reduce the time livestock spends near and in streams and on streambanks which reduce direct manure deposition to streambeds and banks and also reduce erosion and nutrient deposition to riparian areas.
 Alternative watering facilities typically involve the use of permanent or portable livestock water troughs placed away from the stream corridor.
 The source of water supplied to the facilities can be from any source including pipelines, spring developments, water wells, or ponds.
-In-stream watering facilities such as stream crossings or access points are not considered in this definition. - 6) Loafing Lot Management: The stabilization of areas frequently and intensively used by people, animals or vehicles by establishing vegetative cover, surfacing with suitable materials, and/or installing needed structures.
-This does not include poultry pad installation.
-Enter units of acres.
+In-stream watering facilities such as stream crossings or access points are not considered in this definition.

 West Virginia's structural BMPs are driven by cost-share and non-cost-share programs.
-Each practice will be inspected one time post construction.
+Five percent (5%) of structural BMPs will be inspected, based upon current NRCS protocols.
+1-5 above, each will be inspected one time post construction.
 If not up to standard, the producer is required to bring the practice up to standard and NRCS conducts a follow up inspection.
-The inspection method will be visual and will be conducted by the funder, which could be NRCS.
+If cost shared under West Virginia's Section 319 program, structural practices will be inspected once per year for 5 years.
+The inspection method will be visual and will be conducted by the funder, which could be NRCS, WVDA, or WVCA.
 These staff members will be trained as outlined in 2.1.6.
 The staff members will ensure that each structural BMP meets the Federal standards.
+Information will be recorded in WVDA's database, spreadsheets, and written files.